Education . Collaboration . Exchange

 CURRICULUM

-The SWEPPP Curriculum endeavors to establish a universally recognized and coherent framework for integrating well-being into sustainability contexts, identifying the essential dimensions to be addressed in sustainable well-being studies.
+The SWEPPP Training Curriculum endeavors to establish a universally recognized and coherent framework for integrating well-being into sustainability contexts, identifying the essential dimensions to be addressed in sustainable well-being studies.

-SWEPPP Diagram
+SWEPPP Well-being Diagram

 SWEPPP Courses